The Voices

 This the Bill Hedrington web site, containing his collected poems.

-The remaining poems, collected in “poems from other sources,” include everything from juvenilia to works-in-progress; some student work, handed in and then apparently forgotten by Bill, has not been included.
-The texts of the poems in this collection are more problematic, since many exist in multiple versions and these versions are often not datable.
+Other Sources is arranged, to the extent ascertainable, in chronological order.
+It includes everything from juvenilia to works-in-progress; some student work, handed in and then apparently forgotten by Bill, has not been included.
+The texts of the poems in this collection are more difficult to establish, since many exist in multiple versions and these versions are often not datable.
 The versions presented here are what seem to be the latest complete texts.
 As with Downhill Side, no attempt has been made to incorporate scraps and fragments jotted down here and there, even though some of these may be later than the complete texts.
-Readers who have in their possession versions of any of the poems in either of these collections are asked to contact Michael Smith, particularly if these versions are later than the spring of 1970.

 The site is the work of Bruce Cleary, Jonathan Lundell, and Michael Smith.
-Technical comments should be sent to the latter.
-Any of us would be grateful to receive anecdotes, reminiscences, comments and reactions, and what-have-you, to add to the site.
-Visitors should also note that the poems have been through a couple of generations of transcription, and we would be grateful to hear about any apparent typos.
+Visitors should note that the poems have been through a couple of generations of transcription, and we would be grateful to hear about any apparent typos.

 The photograph of Bill was provided by David Tekler.